-Thomas J. Moore is a partner in Mayer Brown’s Houston office and is a co-lead of the Oil & Gas group, and a member of the Infrastructure Investment group, Corporate & Securities and LNG practices.
+Thomas J. Moore is a partner in Mayer Brown's Houston office and is a co-lead of the Oil & Gas group, and a member of the Infrastructure Investment group, Corporate & Securities and LNG practices.
 Thomas brings a wide range of corporate, commercial and financial experience to the energy and infrastructure industries.
-He has played a lead role in many major energy assignments worldwide, with a special emphasis on the chartering of floating storage and regasification units (FSRUs) and the development of FSRU and land based liquefied natural gas (LNG) projects in Africa, the Caribbean, South America and the United States, petrochemical plants in the Middle East and gas-fired generation facilities around the world.
-He represents Chinese and Korean state and investor-owned oil companies in acquisitions in Africa, Asia, South America and the US, and has represented a wide range of energy companies and investment funds in acquisitions and divestitures of energy assets of all kinds.
+He has played a lead role in many major energy assignments worldwide, with a special emphasis on LNG trading and marketing, the chartering of LNG vessels and floating storage and regasification units (FSRUs) and the development of FSRU and land-based liquefied natural gas (LNG) projects in Africa, the Caribbean, South America and the United States.

-- Representing a US power plant developer in the FSRU and LNG related aspects of its development of a gas to power project in Central America.
+- Represented a US power plant developer in the FSRU and LNG related aspects of its development of a gas to power project in Central America.

-- Represented Excelerate Energy, a US-based LNG marketing and infrastructure company, in the time charter of FSRUs for use in Argentina, Brazil, Israel, Hawaii, Kuwait, Namibia and Puerto Rico.
+- Represented Excelerate Energy in the time charter of FSRUs for use in Argentina, Brazil, Israel, Hawaii, Kuwait, Namibia and Puerto Rico.

 - Represented Excelerate Energy in the commercial aspects (including LNG sales agreements and agreements for the sale of tolling capacity) of its development of an LNG liquefaction project and related header pipeline in south Texas (project terminated because of market conditions).